hodgef/apiker/README.md

 For the implementation details, check out the source at [Auth.ts](https://github.com/hodgef/apiker/blob/master/src/components/Auth/Auth.ts)

 If you would like to implement your own auth, you can always copy Auth.ts to your project and edit the authentication flow as needed.

+## 🚀 Deployment

+1. Edit app.toml
+2. `npm run build`
+3. `wrangler publish`

+> Note: Make sure you've read the [Durable Object](https://developers.cloudflare.com/workers/learning/using-durable-objects) documentation if you need to install `wrangler` or have any doubts about `app.toml` (also known as wranger.toml).

 ## ✅ Contributing